lucidnz/bootstrapify-1/README.md

     bundle install

-Or as a nifty one liner:

-    npm install && bower install && bundle install
+Or you can do this as a nifty one liner: `npm install && bower install && bundle install`

 ### Setup the Shopify theme gem